A Curated Kitchen Remodel (& More!)

 When these Ann Arbor homeowners reached out to Meadowlark, they had visions of remodeling the kitchen so that it was lighter and brighter, and so that it could be a space where they join together as a family or entertain friends.
 They were also looking to convert their deck into a screened-in porch which they could enjoy and use for three out of the four seasons here in Michigan.

-Our design goals included improving functionality and flow of the kitchen, rethinking the arched entryways, the placement of appliances, and brightening up the space.
-The conversion of the deck to a screened porch with internal bi-folding doors provides additional entertaining space being adjacent to the dining room while also being a space to relax in and take in the outdoors.
+Our design goals included improving the functionality and flow of the kitchen, rethinking the arched entryways, the placement of appliances, and brightening up the space.
+The conversion of the deck to a screened porch with internal bi-folding doors provides additional entertaining space adjacent to the dining room while also being a space to relax in and take in the outdoors.

 Additionally, the homeowners wanted to change the appearance of the staircase into one that was more in tune with their style for this home.

-- Convert deck to screened porch
+- Convert deck to a screened-in porch

 - Create a lighter and brighter kitchen